New York State Route 114: Route description

 After leaving Sag Harbor, NY 114 encounters a modern roundabout at the intersection of Short Beach Road (County Route 60 or CR 60) and Tyndall Road.
 NY 114 makes a turn through the roundabout and then travels one more mile through North Haven before reaching the first of two ferries along its route.
 Shelter Island's two ferries, both of which technically carry NY 114, are operated by two different companies.
-The South Ferry (between North Haven and Shelter Island) and the North Ferry (between Shelter Island Heights and Greenport) are privately owned and were founded in 1830 and 1880, respectively.
+The South Ferry (between North Haven and Shelter Island) and the North Ferry (between Shelter Island Heights and Greenport) are privately owned and were founded in 1830 and the 1850s, respectively.

 On Shelter Island itself, NY 114 acts as the main thoroughfare, once again turning along different local roads.
 It traverses the length of the island and ends in historic Shelter Island Heights at the North Ferry terminal.
 Once across to Greenport, NY 114 ends quickly at NY 25, again just a block or so from the heart of the village.
 Despite the short distance between the North Ferry terminal and the northern terminus, NY 114 includes three streets in Greenport.
 Northbound Route 114 runs on Third Street from the ferry terminal to NY 25.
 Southbound NY 114 runs along Fifth Street then one block later turns left onto Wiggins Street, where it heads eastbound until it passes the historic Greenport Railroad Station, and terminates at Third Street and the North Ferry terminal.
 The portion of NY 114 within Greenport is maintained by the village.